Sexual Violence & Interpersonal Violence of People with Disabilities

 Sexual violence and interpersonal violence of people with disabilities is often under reported.
 If you know of someone or if you have a disability and have been a victim of a sexual assault or abuse, help and support is available.
 The most important thing to know is that it is never the victim’s fault.
 UNC Asheville does not discriminate against any individual or group of individuals or permit discrimination on the basis of age, color, disability, gender, national origin, race, religion, sexual orientation or veteran status.
 We take the safety and security of all our students, staff, and faculty seriously regardless of ability.

-If you need accommodations or assistance in filing a report, such as communication assistance or interpreter services, please contact UNC Asheville Office of Academic Accessibility.
+If you need accommodations or assistance in filing a report, such as communication assistance or interpreter services, please contact UNC Asheville Office of Accessibility.

 Emergency Assistance